You can edit the settings of your Virtual SAN cluster to change the method for claiming disks and to enable deduplication and compression.

 - Navigate to the Virtual SAN host cluster in the vSphere Web Client.

 - Under Virtual SAN, select General.

-- Under Virtual SAN is turned ON, click Edit.
+- Click the Virtual SAN is turned ON Edit button.

 - (Optional) Select the mode in which storage devices must be claimed.